abhisheksubbu/abhisheksubbu.github.io/_posts/2020-06-15-salesforce-azure-devops.md

 3. Choose "Azure Repos Git" for "Where is your code?"
 4. Choose "SF DevOps" project for "Select your repository"
 5. Choose "Starter Pipeline" for "Configure your pipeline"
-6. Overwrite the code shown in "Review your pipeline YAML" and paste the following code.
+6. Overwrite the code shown in "Review your pipeline YAML" and paste the following code. (**Note**: a usual mistake that people do is to copy-paste the pipeline code and mess up the indentation of the yml code.
+If indentation is not right, you will have a tough time running the pipeline.)
     ```
     # Starter pipeline
     # Start with a minimal pipeline that you can customize to build and deploy your code.